Rjukan Line: Construction

 By the time the concession was given construction of the railway had already started.
 At the most 2,000 workers were involved in the construction of the plant, the Rjukan Line, and the Tinnoset Line.
 This was in addition to the Svelgfoss Power Station and a new potassium nitrate factory in Notodden.
 During the construction one worker lost his life in a landslide, while two survived the accident.
 Housing was provided in simple barracks, and few laborers came with family.
 Prostitution and the sale of illegal liquor during the prohibition flourished; the lack of proper law enforcement making Vestfjorddalen known as a lawless valley.

 The Rjukan Line was built with a maximum gradient of 1.5%.
 In addition to the line to the plant, a branch line went to the hydroelectric power station at Vemork; completed in 1908 it would only be used for service technicians to the power station and had a gradient of 5.7%.
 Construction in Vestfjorddalen was led by Sigurd Kloumann.

 During May 1908 the workers were not being paid regularly enough, and took to a strike on 6 June; 2,120 men were at the most in strike.
 As a consequence Norsk Hydro became a member of Confederation of Norwegian Enterprise (NAF).
 Negotiations were conducted in August, but failed—not until Minister of Labour Nils Claus Ihlen meddled and Sam Eyde pulled Norsk Hydro out of NAF and reduced his demands did the strike end, on 6 October.

 Laying of the tracks started during the fall of 1908, and on 18 February 1909 the first train from Notodden to Vestfjorddalen ran.
-The official opening of the line from Notodden to Rjukan occurred on 9 August, performed by King Haakon VII—despite the mayor of Tinn referring to the monarch as "the Swidish King Oscar II".
+The official opening of the line from Notodden to Rjukan occurred on 9 August, performed by King Haakon VII—despite the mayor of Tinn referring to the monarch as "the Swedish King Oscar II".

 The line was initially operated by steam locomotives, however the cost of steam power was large; and on 7 June 1910 a contract with Allgemeine Elektricitäts-Gesellschaft (today AEG) of Berlin was signed to provide overhead wires and five electric locomotives.
 The Rjukan Line became the second electrified railway in Norway, after the Thamshavn Line, and the first that would be connected to the main railway network.
 The first electric locomotive was taken into operation on 30 November 1911.
 Because only some of the locomotives were delivered, steam locomotive had to help with the service.
 Because of insufficient safety routines there were several fatalities among employees, and not until 1922 was sufficient policy initiated.